kobinabrandon/kobinabrandon/README.md

 - Start reading deep learning papers.

-👯 I’m open to collaborating with others on virtually any project, as I'm eager to learn about as many machine learning rchitecturesa and tools as possible.
+👯 I’m open to collaborating with others on virtually any project, as I'm eager to learn about as many machine learning architectures and tools as possible.